 Improved Brain Function

 While this claim needs further research, backers of the drink say it can help you focus better and even improve brain function.
 The caffeine in the this coffee in particular, is responsible.
-As research has shown, the short-term consumption of a moderate level of caffeine can be beneficial for brain function.3 A caveat here is that the study specifically says “short-term”, so prolonged consumption buttered coffee may not be what the doctor ordered.
+As research has shown, the short-term consumption of a moderate level of caffeine can be beneficial for brain function.3 A caveat here is that the

 Better Than Flavored Coffees